 Additionally, Microsoft Teams is now free through January 2021 and Skype is a resource that can be used for free for video meetings to other Skype accounts.
 Teachers may also consider using Skype in the Classroom during this time to support remote learning.

 With both chat and video tools, we recommend sharing out guidelines to your staff on expectations for responsiveness during the coming weeks.
-We'll be updating this section with sample guidance as we gather it.
+Guidance for video meetings might include things like whether cameras are on, muting while you aren't speaking, and finding a location with minimal distractions.

 It’s the height of the hiring season, and though some schools may be out for this month, or even the rest of this school year, schools must continue next year’s hiring if they want to open next year fully staffed.
 Many Nimble partner districts have embraced remote interviews, demo lessons, and recruitment events.